Global Precious Metals Code V2

 Market Participants should communicate Market Colour appropriately and without compromising Confidential Information

-The timely dissemination of Market Colour between Market Participants can contribute to an efficient, open and transparent Precious Metals market through the exchange of information on the general state of the market, views, and anonymised and aggregated flow information.
+The timely dissemination of Market Colour between Market Participants can contribute to an efficient, open and transparent Precious Metals Market through the exchange of information on the general state of the market, views, and anonymised and aggregated flow information.

-- Communications should not include specific Client names or other mechanisms for communicating a Client’s identity or trading patterns externally (for example, code names that implicitly link activity to a specific Market Participant), nor information specific to any individual Client;
+- Communications should neither include specific Client names or other mechanisms for communicating a Client’s identity or trading patterns externally (for example, code names that implicitly link activity to a specific Market Participant), nor information specific to any individual Client;

 - Client groups, locations and strategies should be referred to at a level of generality that does not allow Market Participants to derive the identity of other Market Participants or underlying Confidential Information;